mlflow/mlflow/docs/source/tracking/tracking-api.rst

    * - ``mlflow.source.name``
      - Source identifier (e.g., GitHub URL, local Python filename, name of notebook)
    * - ``mlflow.source.git.commit``
      - Commit hash of the executed code, if in a git repository.
+This tag is only logged when the code is executed as a Python script like ``python train.py`` or as a project.
+If the code is executed in a notebook, this tag is not logged.
    * - ``mlflow.source.git.branch``
      - Name of the branch of the executed code, if in a git repository.
+This tag is only logged within the context of `MLflow Projects <../projects.html>`_ and `MLflow Recipe <../recipes.html>`_.
    * - ``mlflow.source.git.repoURL``
      - URL that the executed code was cloned from.
+This tag is only logged within the context of `MLflow Projects <../projects.html>`_ and `MLflow Recipe <../recipes.html>`_.
    * - ``mlflow.project.env``
      - The runtime context used by the MLflow project.
 Possible values: ``"docker"`` and ``"conda"``.
    * - ``mlflow.project.entryPoint``